 September

-Labor Day Weekend – The three-day weekend draws big crowds.
+Labor Day Weekend – The three-day weekend draws big crowds, as the summer season comes to an end.

 October